ArismitaM/Zense-Project/PathTrack.md

 **IoU (Intersection over Union)**

 This method relies entirely on the detection results rather than the image itself.
 Intersection over union (IoU) is used to calculate the overlap rate between two frames.
 When IoU reaches the threshold, the two frames are considered to belong to the same track.
-Since this method relies solely on IoU, it assumes that every object is detected in every frame or that the "gap" in between is small and the distance between two detections is not too large, i.e. video frame rate is high.
+Since this method relies solely on IoU, it assumes that every object is detected in every frame or that the "gap" in between is small and the distance between two detections is not too large, i.e., the video frame rate is high.
 The IOU is calculated by: IOU(a, b) = (Area(a) Area(b)) (Area(a) Area(b))

 **Deep SORT**